 Advising Clients About the Same-Sex Divorce Process in Massachusetts

-At Massachusetts Family Law Group, our Dedham and Woburn lawyers handle gay and lesbian divorces.
+At Pollack Law Group, P.C., our Dedham and Woburn lawyers handle gay and lesbian divorces.
 We advise clients about the process, which is the same as in any other divorce that starts by filing the Complaint and the Domestic Relations Summons.
 This triggers an automatic restraining order that prevents either party from moving assets or transferring funds.
 The next steps are the discovery of financial documents and filing motions seeking temporary orders until the divorce is finalized.
 In short, the divorce process follows the same path as any other divorce.

 Our attorneys advise same-sex clients about their options and talk with them about the obstacles they may encounter during the process.
 With more than more than 100 years of combined legal experience, our lawyers have the knowledge and understanding of this area of Massachusetts family law needed to be strong advocates for our GLBT clients.